COLLECTION AND RECEPTION OF MILK

 Chilling the incoming milk

-Normally, a temperature increase to slightly above + 4 °C is unavoidable during transportation.
-Therefore, the milk is usually cooled to below + 4 °C in a plate heat exchanger, before being stored in a silo tank to await processing.
+Normally, a temperature increase to slightly above +4 °C is unavoidable during transportation.
+Therefore, the milk is usually cooled to below +4 °C in a plate heat exchanger in the transfer line to the raw milk silos.

 Raw milk storage